keb-web/kickstart.nvim/README.md

 ###  Customizations / future tasks
+NOTE: the caps doesn't work in mac since karabiner registers caps as ctrl.
+Need to find a work-a-round

+- [] Leader + wr h/j/k/l does a window resize that can be repeated with the '.' operator
 - [ ] Cleaner telescope UI?
 - [ ] diagnostic overlays on lsp float... kinda annoying!! only happend when no space for lsp near end of file